Iarlaithe mac Loga: Background

-St Brendan's Irish Lives
+Brendan's Irish Lives

-Jarlath appears briefly as a prominent figure in the medieval Irish Lives of St Brendan of Clonfert.
+Jarlath appears briefly as a prominent figure in the medieval Irish Lives of Brendan of Clonfert.
 Brendan is said to have visited Connacht to study under the famous Jarlath.
 One day, when Jarlath was in his old age, Brendan advised his mentor to leave the school and to depart in a newly built chariot until its two hind shafts broke, because there would be the place of his resurrection (esséirge) and that of many after him.
 Because Jarlath acknowledged the divinity and superior wisdom of his pupil, saying "take me into thy service for ever and ever", he gladly accepted his advice.
 His travel did not take him very far, as the shafts broke at Tuaim da Ghualann ("Mound of two shoulders"), that is, at Tuam.

 Jarlath died, "full of days", on 26 December, circa 540, aged about 90 years old.

 In attributing a leading role to St Brendan in the foundation of Tuam, the Lives suggest that the see of Tuam was united with but subordinate to that of Annaghdown.

 Tuam achieved the status of the principal see of Connacht only in 1152 at the Synod of Kells-Mellifont, while Annaghdown became an independent diocesan seat at the Synod of Dublin in 1192.
 In this light, the assertion in the Lives has been read as reflecting circumstances in the 12th century.